Peter Cassino, Department Chair; Jazz and Contemporary Music - Piano, Ensembles, Improvisation

 In 1961 at the young age of 21, Peter joined the growing number of aspiring artists and musicians who moved to Europe to grow and develop their creativity.
 He started his career in West Berlin and worked with his piano trio and also had the privilege of playing with a number of prominent musicians who were also living in West Berlin during that time.
 Among them were trumpeter Benny Bailey, alto saxophonist Leo Wright, and drummer Joe Harris.

 When he returned to the United States in 1969 he completed his formal music studies.
 He received his BA in piano from School for the Arts at Boston University, piano studies with Leon Tumarkin and Anthony di Bonaventura.
 And completed a Master of Music degree from the New England Conservatory where he studied with Jakie Byard and George Russell.

 "The delicate balance of skills needed to successfully educate and prepare aspiring musicians is daunting.
 Entry level professionals have an increasing need for expanded and competitive music skills.
-The curriculum of the Department of Modern American Music which I designed reflects my beliefs about this balance is best achieved.
+The curriculum of the Department of Jazz and Contemporary Music which I designed reflects my beliefs about this balance is best achieved.